The (History of) Freediving Records

 Pelizzari and Pipin started as friends and training partners but soon became rivals in the run for the record.
 All through the 90s, they kept pushing each other deeper and deeper, like Mayol and Mayorca in the 60s-70s.
 In 1992 Pipin reached 120m, beaten by Pelizzari in 1993 with 123m.
 Later the same year, in 1993, Pipin regained his leadership diving 125m and held the title of the champion until 1995, reaching 128m.

-1996 – Pelizzari set a new record of 131m at the freediving Team World Championship held for the first time for many years since CMAS resigned from the sport.
-Association Internationale held the event pour le Développement de l’Apnée (International Association for the Development of Apnea, AIDA), a new freediving organization founded by Frenchmen Roland Specker, Loïc Leferme and Claude Chapuis November 2, 1992, in Nice, France, as a worldwide body for keeping the rules and records in competitive freediving.
+1996 – Pelizzari set a new record of 131m at the freediving Team World Championship held for the first time in many years since CMAS resigned from the sport.
+Association Internationale held the event pour le Développement de l’Apnée (International Association for the Development of Apnea, AIDA), a new freediving organization founded by Frenchmen Roland Specker, Loïc Leferme, and Claude Chapuis on November 2, 1992, in Nice, France, as a worldwide body for keeping the rules and records in competitive freediving.

 1998 – another ex-professional swimmer, Italian Gianluca Genoni, takes it up a notch to 135m.
 Genoni, born July 5 1968, later became famous for his achievements in static apnea and altitude and ice diving.